 Fluentd is a tool for solving this problem of log collection and unification.
 In today’s episode, Eduardo Silva joins the show to describe how Fluentd is deployed to Kubernetes, and what the role of Fluentd is within a Kubernetes logging pipeline.

 We also discuss the company where Eduardo works–Treasure Data.
 The story of Treasure Data is unusual.
-The team started out doing log management, but has found itself moving up the stack, into marketing analytics, sales analytics, and customer data management.
-This story might be useful for anyone who is open source developer thinking about how to evolve your project into a business.
+The team started out doing log management but has found itself moving up the stack, into marketing analytics, sales analytics, and customer data management.
+This story might be useful for anyone who is an open-source developer thinking about how to evolve your project into a business.

 Transcript provided by We Edit Podcasts.
 Software Engineering Daily listeners can go to weeditpodcasts.com/sed to get 20% off the first two months of audio editing and transcription services.
 Thanks to We Edit Podcasts for partnering with SE Daily.
 Please click here to view this show’s transcript.